 The NYBG is located in the Bronx, easy to reach by rail, bus and subway and it offers an ‘All Garden Pass,’ allowing visitors to access all parts of its grounds.

 This includes the Thain Family Forest, a living laboratory of some 30,000+ specimens; magnificent trees, a complete expression of the vastness of nature and a surviving remnant of the old-growth woodlands that existed before New York city.

 Now in its sixteenth year, there is always a focus for the display at the Orchid Show at the NYBG and in 2018 that will be guided by acclaimed Belgian bloembinder, or Flower designer Daniel Ost, whose personal philosophy encompasses ‘beauty, floral art and craftsmanship’ with an aim to exceed all boundaries between floral art and design.

-Daniel Ost will craft his artistic creations to the unique environment of the Edith A. Haupt Conservatory, ‘complementing the architecture of the building while creating a transformative, dazzling spectacle’.
-He will work with NYBG horticulturists to create an Orchid Utopia of ‘fragrance and colour’ you can visit both day and night.
+Daniel Ost has crafted artistic creations responding to the unique environment of the Edith A. Haupt Conservatory, ‘complementing the architecture of the building while creating a transformative, dazzling spectacle’.
+He has worked with NYBG horticulturists to create an Orchid Utopia of ‘fragrance and colour’ you can visit both day and night.

 Little was known about these wondrous plants until Orchids were brought to Europe starting slowly during the 17th century and reaching fever pitch by the 19th century, with both individuals and companies spending time and money to cultivate the rare blooms.